Legana/AMP_pub/01_collate_databases.md

 1. Include all AMPs from the APD, DRAMP and dbAMP databases with lengths \>20AA and \< 60AA
-2. Mature peptides from Swissprot
+2. Include mature peptides from Swissprot (also with length \>20AA and
+    \<60AA)
 3. Remove sequences that are identical or that contain non-standard amino acids

 ![](01_collate_databases_files/figure-gfm/unnamed-chunk-18-1.png)<!-- -->

+Finally cluster these sequences to 90% identity with `cd-hit`

 ``` bash
 cd-hit -i raw_data/amp_databases/ampir_mature_positive.fasta -o raw_data/amp_databases/ampir_mature_positive90.fasta -c 0.90 -g 1